-Upon completion of his Ph.D. and a short stay in the group of Prof. Youiti Ootuka at Tsukuba Research Center for Interdisciplinary Materials Science (TIMS) at the University, Yui moved to France and joined Quantronics Group at CEA-Saclay as a postdoctoral scholar in June 2009.
+Upon completing his Ph.D. and a short stay in the group of Prof. Youiti Ootuka at Tsukuba Research Center for Interdisciplinary Materials Science (TIMS) at the University, Yui moved to France and joined Quantronics Group at CEA-Saclay as a postdoctoral scholar in June 2009.
 At Saclay, he worked on hybrid quantum devices consisting of superconducting circuits and impurity spins in diamond and silicon.

-I was highlighted in Impact publication!!
+I was highlighted in the Impact publication!!

 Download PDFs from the links below.